cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontowastemanagement/README.md

     }
 ```

 When the service agreement is initially drafted, upcoming scheduled service events are represented within a regular schedule.
 For each successful delivery occurrence of the requested service, a `ContractLifecycleEventOccurrence` instance is linked to both the schedule and `ServiceDeliveryEvent` instances.
 This occurrence usually represents the collection and/or exchange of bins from the service site that occurs within a time period.
-This event occurrence will also contain information about the transport(s) and bin(s) involved
+This event occurrence will also contain information about the transport(s) and bin(s) involved.
+Note that the `hasAssignedBin` relationship  is intended to designate a bin that is used throughout the entire occurrence.
+However, if the occurrence involves multiple bins at different stages, the `hasReplacementBin` relationship can be used to represent the initial empty bin that is transported to the site to replace the existing bin, which will then be taken away for disposal.

 Figure 5: TBox representation of a service delivery event occurrence for waste services